knative/docs/serving/samples/thumbnailer-go/README.md

 ## Final Thoughts

-While we used in this demo an external application, the Knative Serving deployment steps would be similar for any 'dockerized' app you may already have... just copy the `thumbnailer.yaml` and change a few variables.
+Although this demo uses an external application, the Knative Serving deployment steps would be similar for any 'dockerized' app you may already have.
+Just copy the `thumbnailer.yaml` and change a few variables.